Choosing Appropriate Backing Plates

 Comparing Yield Strengths

-The first important thing to note is that the slope of the line (Rise/Run) is also the Young’s Modulus and is denoted in Figure 2 as “E.” Prior to the yield point (A, B, C & D), in the elastic region of the curve, a material will deform under load and then return to its original dimensions/shape when force is removed.
+The first thing to note is the slope of the line (Rise/Run) is also the Young’s Modulus and is denoted in Figure 2 as “E.” Before the yield point (A, B, C & D) in the elastic region of the curve, a material will deform under load and then return to its original dimensions/shape when force is removed.
 After yielding, and until achieving its Ultimate Strength, the copper backing plates will accommodate the force and plastically deform to varying degrees until failure.
 Since most tool’s cooling systems initially operate well below the bursting pressure, the main issue is bowing.

 With most materials, the bulge will deform soft materials (like Zinc) delaminate more stiff materials (like Niobium) and eventually crack fragile targets (like Silicon).
 This mechanism is a strong function of temperature, becoming more likely with reduced water flow, compromised bond and high power or density sputtering.
 While the more sophisticated Copper products do offer some protection from bulge – even the best backing plates can get soft over time.
 On the other hand, the pressed-Molybdenum plate is more resistant to deformation and has a much higher yield strength.
 In order to investigate the process risk of lower thermal conductivity, perhaps it would offer more insight to look into how well it conducts.